Planning Permission for Containers in Portsmouth

 Contact Portsmouth City Council Planning Department

-For definitive advice tailored to your specific project and location, or to begin the application process, it is crucial to contact Portsmouth City Council's planning team:
+For project-specific advice or to begin the planning process, contact Portsmouth City Council directly:

 • Phone: 023 9282 2251